-A. 100 Fe/5 Cu/4.2 K/25 SiO,
+A. 100 Fe/5 Cn/4.2 K/25 SiO2

-AES spectra of the 100 Fe/5 Cu/4.2 K/25 SiO2 catalyst following the various pretreatments are shown in figure 2.
+AES spectra of the 100 Fe/S Cu/4.2 K/25 SiO2 catalyst following the various pretreatments are shown in figure 2.
 The spectra for the three different activations are essentially indistiguishable.
 This observation is consistent with activity measurements, which show little variation in CO conversion between the different activation procedures [1].

 It is interesting to note that for all activation procedures studied, the iron surface remains in a partially oxidized state; substantial amounts of oxygen are still present and the Fe(MVV) Auger transition displays two peaks at 43 and 52 eV, characteristic of oxidized iron [3,4].
 Metallic iron, in contrast, displays a single peak in the MVV region at 47 eV.
 By comparing O(511 eV)/Fe(703 eV) peak ratios of the activated catalysts with that of the calcined catalyst (not shown) it is found that partial reduction of iron does occur during activation.
-The O/Fe Auger ratio drops from ~ 5.0 for the freshly calcined catalyst to ~ 3.5 for the activated catalysts.
+The O/Fe Auger ratio drops from ~5.0 for the freshly calcined catalyst to ~3.5 for the activated catalysts.
 Also, prior to activation, the sample is electrically insulating, making acquisition of Auger spectra difficult.
 Following hydrogen treatment, the sample displays good electrical conductivity, supporting the conclusion that partial reduction occurs during hydrogen activation.
-Based on these observations it is concluded that reduction of Fe_2O_3 to Fe_3O_4 or FeO occurs during activation of this catalyst under the conditions investigated here.
-The absence of a peak at 47 eV in the Fe(MVV) region indicates that little if any metallic iron is present.
+Based on these observations it is concluded that reduction of Fe2O3 to Fe3O4 or FeO occurs during activation of this catalyst under the conditions investigated here.
+The complete absence of a peak at 47 eV in the Fe(MVV) region indicates that little if any metallic iron is present.
 No buildup of either graphitic or carbidic carbon is observed during activation in CO.

-During the course of this investigation it was found that prolonged exposure to the electron beam results in changes in the surface composition of the sample.
-In particular, electron stimulated desorption of potassium and silicon is observed.
+During the course of this investigation it was found that prolonged exposure to the electron beam resulted in changes in the surface composition of the sample.
+In particular, electron stimulated desorption of potassium and silicon was observed.
 This effect was used to investigate the effects of decreasing potassium and silica concentrations on catalyst activation.
-Accordingly, three different regions of the 100 Fe/5 Cu/4.2 K/25 SiO2 catalyst were exposed to the electron beam (3 kV, 0.04 A/cm2) for 0, 2 and 4 hours.
-The sample was then calcined at 300°C for 2 hours and activated in one atmosphere of H2 for 4 hours.
+Accordingly, three different regions of the 100 Fe/5 Cu/42 K/25 SiO2 catalyst were exposed to the electron beam (3 kV, 0.04 A/cm2) for 0, 2 and 4 hours.
+The sample was then calcined at 300°C for 2 hours and activated in 1 atm.
+H2 for 4 hours.
 Results are shown in figure 3.
 As the potassium and silica concentrations decrease, the extent of reduction of surface iron clearly increases, as evidenced by decreases in the O(511 eV)/Fe(703 eV) ratio as well as changes in the Fe(MVV) peak shape.
 Similar results are observed for CO activation.
 The (MVV) peak shape in the bottom curve of figure 3 indicates essentially complete reduction of surface iron to the metallic state [3-5], even though substantial amounts of oxygen can still be observed.
-This residual oxygen is associated with silica, as well as potassium, which is believed to be present as an oxide, hydroxide, or peroxide species in promoted iron F-T catalysts.
+This residual oxygen is associated with silica, as well as potassium, which is believed to be present as an oxide, hydroxide, or peroxide species in iron F-T catalysts.
 Some sulfur buildup can be seen in the reduced regions of the catalyst in figure 3.
 The presence of this sulfur will be discussed below (Section III B.).

-These results clearly show that either potassium or silica is inhibiting reduction of this iron F-T catalyst.
+These results clearly show that either potassium or silica is inhibiting reduction of this iron F-T caralyst.
 Based on the work presented here, it is not possible to seperate the effects of these two components.
-Since silica is an inert material added as a structural promoter, it seems most likely, however, that the potassium is responsible for inhibiting reduction of the iron.
+Earlier work using Mossbauer spectroscopy has shown, however, that potassium alone can inhibit the bulk reduction of iron catalysts [6].

-B. 100 Fe/3 Cu/0.2K
+B. 100 Fe/3 Cn/0.2K

-i.
-Activation in Hydrogen
+L Activation in Hydrogen